zanerock/standard-error-set/README.md

 Remaps [`NoAccessError`](#NoAccessError)s (and all children) to a 404 (Not Found) status and changes the generated message.
 This will effectively remap and custom mappings of [`NoAccessError`](#NoAccessError) or it's children that may be in place.
 This  is a common practice in secure systems where it is undesirable to give attackers any information about a resource they don't have access to.
 I.e., if a user tries to access a resource they are not permitted to access, an unmasked [`NoAccessError`](#NoAccessError) would divulge the existence of a resource.
-Note, this does not change the class of the error itself, so and developers _should_ continue to use [`NoAccessErrors`](NoAccessErrors) where the problem is actually access.
+Note, this does not change the class of the error itself, so and developers _should_ continue to use [`NoAccessError`](#NoAccessError)s where the problem is actually access.
 In production systems, the [presentation of errors to the users](#presenting-errors-to-users) should not indicate the underlying type.

 [**Source code**](./src/mask-no-access-errors.mjs#L16)